Shotbow/fudawiki-files/hanafuda/games/oicho-kabu.md

 ## Choosing the Dealer and Seating
 To begin, each player draws a card from the deck.
 The player with the lowest number becomes the dealer, and the remaining players seat themselves in order anti-clockwise around the table- the second-lowest number sits to the right of the dealer, third-lowest to the right of them, and so on.
 Since play begins with the dealer and progresses anti-clockwise, there is a distinct advantage to sitting close to the dealer's right.

+If the dealer represents an establishment- say, when playing at a casino or gambling parlour- then their role will obviously be fixed, though the other players may still use this process to determine their seating order.

 In the event of a tie, the players in question should draw a second card and compare again.